iagocalazans/twilio-functions-utils/README.md

 ## HOW IT WORKS

 The lib provides a function `useInjection` who returns a brand function for every execution.
-This returned function is ready to receive the Twilio Handler arguments and make them available as `this`  properties as `this.request`, `this.cookies`, `this.twilio`, `this.env` and `this.env` at the Function level.
+This returned function is ready to receive the Twilio Handler arguments and make them available as `this`  properties as `this.request`, `this.cookies`, `this.twilio` and `this.env` at the Function level.

 ### # useInjection(Function, Options) <sup><sub>Function</sub></sup>